Craig James Speaker Profile

 Craig James now lives in Celina, Texas with his wife Marilyn and their four children.
 His brother Chris was a Major League Baseball player from 1986 through 1995.
 His son Adam is a redshirt freshman tight end for Texas Tech.

-Craig James Booking Agent ContactSports broadcasters such as a Craig James have changed the way we watch and listen to the game.
-The agents at AthletePromotions can assist with booking Craig James speaking engagements, appearances and Meet & Greets from top sports broadcasters.
-We have years of experience in booking TV’s top broadcasters for keynote speeches and autograph signings.
-Hiring a broadcaster like Craig James is not a hard process.
+Craig James Hiring and Booking InformationFootball stars such as a Craig James have taken the game to new heights by excelling at their respective position.
+The booking agents at AthletePromotions can assist with Craig James speaking engagements or appearances from NFL stars.
+We have years of experience in booking gridiron greats for keynote speeches and autograph signings.
+Hiring a football speaker like Craig James is not a hard process.
 Our agents can provide availability, fees and all costs associated in bringing out a successful football star to your next corporate event.
-We can find Craig James’s agent to make this booking happen very quickly.
-A Craig James appearance will add energy to your upcoming event and reward customers, employees, and clients.
-Most likely, sports fans and corporations can find Craig James's official website, charity involvement, Twitter account, representation, publicist and management info at www.Craig James.com.
+We can find Craig James’s agent to make this booking happen.
+A Craig James appearance will add energy to your upcoming event and reward employees, customers and clients.
+Most likely, football fans and corporations can find Craig James's official website, charity involvement, Twitter account, representation, publicist and management info at www.Craig James.com.